Ken Farmer: Coaching career

 Although Farmer's reputation as a legend of Australian rules football rests on his playing achievements, his success as a coach is often underrated.
-In his four seasons as coach, North Adelaide made it to the Grand final on three occasions for two victories.
+In his four seasons as coach, North Adelaide made it to the grand final on three occasions for two victories.
 As someone who was years ahead of his peers in his understanding of Australian rules football during his playing days, Farmer was also considered well ahead of his time as a coach, in terms of his attention to detail and ability to prepare his teams both physically and mentally.

-Farmer returned to North Adelaide after the war and was appointed coach of the Reserves side in 1948.
+Farmer returned to North Adelaide after the war and was appointed coach of their reserves side in 1948.
 He took over as senior coach from Haydn Bunton, Sr. for the 1949 SANFL season and took the Roosters to the minor premiership before guiding them to their seventh SANFL flag.
 He was reappointed coach for the following season, in which the club finished fifth.

 After losing to Port Adelaide in the 1951 SANFL Grand Final, Farmer decided to retire, but upon being inundated with requests to continue, informed the club he would coach for one more season.

-In the lead-up to the 1952 SANFL season, while waiting for official clearance to resume coaching duties, Farmer shared with the Adelaide press that he believed the two main positional weaknesses that had prevented North Adelaide from winning the premiership in 1951 was in the roving and goalkicking department, and he had identified some country footballers to try out for the positions.
+In the lead-up to the 1952 SANFL season, while waiting for official clearance to resume coaching duties, Farmer shared with the Adelaide press that he believed the two main positional weaknesses that had prevented North Adelaide from winning the premiership in 1951 was in the roving and goal kicking department, and he had identified some country footballers to try out for the positions.

-Record
+Goal kicking record

-In South Australia Farmer was known as "The Bradman of Goal kickers", a reference to the contemporary prolific cricket run scorer Donald Bradman.
+In South Australia, Farmer was known as the "Bradman of goal kickers", a reference to the contemporary prolific cricket run scorer Donald Bradman.
 Farmer's goal kicking was certainly prolific.

-Farmer's SANFL goal kicking record:
+His SANFL goal kicking record was as follows: